Britain's Youngest Self-governing Colony

 From an Oil Painting by T.H.
 Bryant.

-The view above shows Main Street in the mid 1920s with the Rebellion Memorial in the foreground and John Tweed's statue of Cecil Rhodes beyond.
+The view above shows Main Street in 1926 with the Rebellion Memorial in the foreground and John Tweed’s statue of Cecil Rhodes beyond.

 A similar view little more than 30 years earlier would have shown but wild bush country.